philip-zhan/chergpt/docs/slack-oauth-setup.md

 ### "Missing scopes" or "insufficient_permissions" error

-- Verify you've added all required scopes in your Slack App settings:
+- Verify you've added the required bot scopes in your Slack App settings:
   - Bot Token Scopes: `channels:read`, `channels:history`
-  - User Token Scopes: `identity.basic`, `identity.email`
 - Try disconnecting and reconnecting after adding scopes
 - You may need to reinstall the app to your workspace after scope changes